heheda123123/smoothcpp/README.md

 ## build
 need support c++ 17
-test in windows and linux
+tested in windows and linux
+no other deps.
 in source code dir, run `xmake`

 ## feature details